mevdschee/php-crud-api/README.md

   - "siv": spatial is valid (geometry is valid)

 These filters are based on OGC standards and so is the WKT specification in which the geometry columns are represented.
+Note that the SRID that is assumed when converting from WKT to geometry is specified by the config variable `geometrySrid` and defaults to 4326 (WGS 84).

 #### GeoJSON